rachlally/tech-blog-spot/README.md

 The tech blog is viewable at: https://tech-blog-lally2022.herokuapp.com/

 Users must first sign up to create an account.
-Once logged in, they can write posts, view all posts, comment, edit, and delete.
+Once logged in, they can view all posts on the Homepage.
+Users can navigate to their Dashboard to view all of their posts.
+They can also write new posts, comment on other posts, edit exisiting posts, and delete posts.

 ![Dashboard](dashboard.png)
 ![SinglePost](singlepost.png)